 The student who successfully completes this course will be able to:

-1. Describe the “central dogma” of molecular biology and the informational roles DNA, RNA, and protein play in disease development.
+1. Describe the central dogma of molecular biology and the informational roles DNA, RNA, and protein play in disease development.

-2. Illustrate carbohydrate, protein, and lipid metabolism and how each metabolic regulation leads to certain physiological outcomes.
+2. Illustrate carbohydrate, protein, and lipid metabolism, and how each metabolic regulation leads to certain physiological outcomes.

-3. Explain the functions of DNA methylation, covalent histone modifications and non-coding RNAs in producing epigenetic effects and outcomes of specific epigenetic changes on gene expression.
+3. Explain the functions of DNA methylation, covalent histone modifications, and non-coding RNAs in producing epigenetic effects and outcomes of specific epigenetic changes on gene expression.

 4. Differentiate how defects in DNA repair pathways lead to specific syndromes and how these defects could be remedied.

 6. Analyze the cell injury, inflammation, and repair processes and how each contributes to homeostasis in health and disease.

-UWSOD Competencies: C-01, C-03, C-08, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-23, C-24, C25, C-26, C-30, C-31, CE-02, CE-03, CE-06
+UWSOD Competencies: C-01, C-03, C-08, C-11, C-12, C-13, C-14, C-15, C-23, C-24, C-25, C-26, C-30, C-31, CE-02, CE-03, CE-06

 Date last updated: 2022-09-21